-If your boiler’s gone crash, bang, wallop or your car is spluttering suspiciously, you may have a payday loan in your sights.
-But is a payday loan the answer to your problem?
-And if you do decide to take a payday loan to get you out of a sticky jam, how do you make sure you get the best deal and avoid even stickier situations?
+If your boiler’s broken down or your car is spluttering suspiciously, you may have a payday loan in your sights.
+But is it the answer to your problem?
+And if you do decide to take a payday loan how do you make sure you get the best deal and avoid spiralling debt?

 Don’t just snap up the first personal loan offer that comes your way, read our guide so that getting a payday loan doesn’t end up being a painful experience for you…